If you’re a sexual lubricant enthusiast, you may wonder: Can I make DIY lube?

-As the name suggests, a homemade lube is a lubricant that you do-it-yourself with some staples available around the house.
+As the name suggests, homemade lube is a lubricant made from scratch using staples available around the house.

-It could be natural oils (like coconut, avocado oil, olive oil or jojoba oil), cocoa butter, shea butter, cannabis-infused oil.
-Or other ingredients mixed with wax (like bees wax) and essential oil to make a gel-like substance that improves slipperiness during sex.
+Mix these and other ingredients with wax (like beeswax) and essential oil to make a gel-like substance that reduces friction during sexual intercourse.
 (More about some great DIY personal lubricant recipes later.)

 Whether you enjoy sexual play solo, with a partner, or with adult toys, a personal lubricant is always a good nightstand companion.

-Important note: All the oils mentioned below are NOT compatible with condoms.
+Each of the oils mentioned below are NOT compatible with latex condoms.

-Here are 4 safe household ingredients that you may want to try as an alternative to your personal lube:
+Here are 9 safe household ingredients, plus a DIY recipe for each, to try as an alternative to your personal lube:

 1. Virgin Coconut Oil

-Virgin oil made from coconut is a natural and edible product, known to provide excellent hydration and improve skin elasticity.
-It is also a popular option for relieving vaginal dryness and as an oil for massage.
+This natural oil is also a popular option for relieving vaginal dryness and as an oil for massage.

-High-quality, cold-pressed oil made from coconut is also compatible with silicone-based sex toys like butt-plugs, dildos, and vibrators.
+High-quality, cold-pressed coconut oil is also compatible with silicone-based sex toys like butt plugs, dildos, and vibrators.

 2. Sweet Almond Oil